KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 @TabNavigator {

     @Tab("Localization") {
-        KeyboardKit Pro unlocks localized services for all ``Foundation/Locale/keyboardKitSupported`` locales, which lets you create fully localized keyboard views that automatically shows the correct buttons, autocomplete suggestions, and callout actions.

         @Row {
-            @Column { }
+            @Column {
-            @Column(size: 3) {
                 ![KeyboardView in Swedish](keyboardview-swedish)
             }
-            @Column { }
+            @Column {
-        }
+                KeyboardKit Pro unlocks localized services for all ``Foundation/Locale/keyboardKitSupported`` locales.
+This lets you create fully localized keyboards that automatically use correct buttons, autocomplete & callouts.

                 The various license tiers unlock different amount of locales, where Gold unlocks all.
-See the <doc:Localization-Article> article for more informationn.
+See the <doc:Localization-Article> article for more information.
             }
+        }

+    }

     @Tab("Emoji Keyboard") {
-        KeyboardKit Pro unlocks an ``EmojiKeyboard``, which is automatically added to ``KeyboardView`` when a valid license is registered.

         @Row {
-            @Column { }
+            @Column {
-            @Column(size: 3) {
                 ![Emoji Keyboard](emojikeyboard)
             }
-            @Column { }
+            @Column {
+                KeyboardKit Pro unlocks an ``EmojiKeyboard`` that is added to ``KeyboardView`` when a valid license is registered.

+                The emoji keyboard has support for categories, runtime version adjustments and skintones.
+Read more in the <doc:Emojis-Article> article.
             }

-        The keyboard has support for categories, runtime version adjustments and skintones.
-Read more about this in the <doc:Emojis-Article> article.
         }

+    }

     @Tab("Input Toolbar") {
-        KeyboardKit Pro will automatically add an additional input toolbar above ``KeyboardView`` on large iPad devices, which makes it easy to insert numeric values without switching keyboard type.

         @Row {
-            @Column { }
+            @Column {
-            @Column(size: 3) {
                 ![Input Row in iPad](inputtoolbar-ipad)
             }
-            @Column { }
+            @Column {
+                KeyboardKit Pro will automatically add an additional input toolbar above ``KeyboardView`` on large iPads, to fit the native keyboard.

+                You can apply ``SwiftUICore/View/keyboardInputToolbarDisplayMode(_:)`` to the keyboard view to set whether to show or hide the toolbar, or to customize its buttons.
             }

-        You can apply a ``SwiftUICore/View/keyboardInputToolbarDisplayMode(_:)`` modifier to the keyboard view to control whether to show or hide the toolbar on all device types, or to customize the buttons on the input keyboard.
         }
+    }

     @Tab("Toggle Toolbar") {

-        The ``Keyboard/ToggleToolbar`` can be used to toggle between two toolbars, e.g. to place a main menu "behind" the autocomplete toolbar:

         ![ToggleToolbar](keyboardtoggletoolbar)

+        The ``Keyboard/ToggleToolbar`` can be used to toggle between two toolbars, e.g. to place a main menu "behind" the autocomplete toolbar.

         This view wraps itself in a ``Keyboard/Toolbar``, which means that it can also be styled with the ``SwiftUICore/View/keyboardToolbarStyle(_:)`` modifier.
     }